49 Different Types of Snakes in Florida

 by David Hebert is licensed under CC BY 4.0

-Queen snakes’ underbelly typically have a cream or yellowish stripe; their overall color is usually brown or olive green.
+Queen snakes’ underbelly typically has a cream or yellowish stripe, and their overall color is usually brown or olive green.

-The lighter scales on their lips distinguish it from the rest of the head.
-There is a distinct ridge in their scales that rises off the body.
+The lighter scales on their lips distinguish them from the rest of the head.
+A distinct ridge in their scales rises off the body.

 Queen snakes often reach lengths of 15 to 24 inches (38 to 61 cm).
-This non-venomous snake can be found in the Panhandle, to the west of the Ochlockonee River.
+This non-venomous snake is found in the Panhandle, west of the Ochlockonee River.

 44. Mole Kingsnake